 New Season.
 New Payments.
 Time to Get a New Credit Card Swiper

-The winds of winter behind us, spring is here.
-You've survived the holiday rush, the busiest time of year for your business and now it is time to spring fully into this year.
-Renewal for you might include considering an upgrade to your POS equipment, especially your credit card swiper.
+The winds of winter are behind us and spring is here.
+You've survived the holiday rush—the busiest time of year for your business—and now it is time to spring fully into this year.
+Renewal for you might include considering an upgrade to your POS equipment, especially your credit card reader.

 EMV and chip cards

 That added layer of detection and protection also provides more assurance to consumers, who are thinking about fraud and the safety of their personal information more and more.
-And, most important to merchants, EMV acceptance in your store makes it less likely that you'll face fraud-related chargebacks.
+And, most important to merchants, EMV acceptance at your credit card swiper makes it less likely that you'll face fraud-related chargebacks.
 The liability for fraud-related chargebacks at the point-of-sale has swung in the direction of retailers since the October 1 shift.

 Why you should make the switch?

 By making this switch, you're making a big statement to your customers about your role in protecting everyone in the transaction.
 You're potentially saving yourself a lot of headache from chargebacks and related liability.
 Why?
-Well, another other major reason to make this switch is due to what is known as the "liability shift".
+Well, another major reason to make this switch is due to what is known as the "liability shift.”
 Effective October 1, 2015, the so-called liability shift places accountability for fraud-related transactions back on the least safe party in the transaction.
-That means, if you're not accepting chip cards at the point of sale, there's a good chance that financial liability for claims of fraudulent transactions comes back in your direction.
-This is a huge change from the past, where card issuing institutions, e.g. credit card banks, bore most of the liability for fraud.
+That means if you aren’t accepting chip cards at your credit card swiper, there's a good chance that financial liability for claims of fraudulent transactions comes back in your direction.
+This is a huge change from the past, where card-issuing institutions, e.g. credit card banks, bore most of the liability for fraud.

-Card issuing banks have been aggressively reissuing credit and debit cards beginning in 2015.
-That will continue throughout 2016.
-And, with more chip cards being presented at the point of sale, the need for readiness is important for card-accepting merchants, particularly considering that the fraud liability shift is fully in effect.
-In addiiton, being behind the technology curve can lower a customer's confidence in your business if they do not feel you are doing your best to meet their needs, which today mean safety and security are paramount.
+Card-issuing banks have been aggressively reissuing credit and debit cards beginning in 2015.
+That will continue throughout 2017.
+And, with more chip cards being presented at the point-of-sale, the need for readiness is important for card-accepting merchants, particularly considering that the fraud liability shift is fully in effect.
+In addition, being behind the technology curve can lower a customer's confidence in your business if they do not feel you are doing your best to meet their needs, which today means safety and security are paramount.

-The technology has proven itself on a global scale and the credit card companies are ready to push forward into the United States with the EMV initiative.
-So now, the only option for businesses is to either get on board or be left shouldering the costs of the liability of charge backs.
+The technology has proven itself on a global scale and credit card companies are ready to push forward into the United States with the EMV initiative.
+So now, the only option for businesses is to either get on board or be left shouldering the costs of the liability of chargebacks.

-If you're still using the old credit card swiper, now is the perfect time to consider making the switch to the new EMV enabled card readers.
-Find out what's right for your business.
-Learn more about EMV and what it means for you.
-You can start by reading Safer Payments content in Vantage Point.
+If you're still using an old payment terminal, now is the perfect time to consider making the switch to new, EMV-enabled card readers.
+Find out what's right for your business: Learn more about EMV and what it means for you by reaching out to a Vantiv representative today.